jameswbutts/DashCamel/README.md

 # Dash Camel for Craft

-Custom Twig extension to enable conversion from hyphenated to camel case syntax.
+Craft plugin to wrap custom Twig extension to convert from hyphenated-string to camelCase syntax.

 ## Usage